 But although these platform techniques do a lot to increase deliverability, they don’t do everything.
 Affiliate marketers should follow these common deliverability best practices:

-- Pay attention to open rates, and remove subscribers who don’t engage with your emails.
-Low open rates are considered another indicator of an account sending spammy emails, and can negatively impact your deliverability rate.
+Please pay heed to open rates and eliminate subscribers who do not engage with your emails.
+Having low open rates is regarded as an additional sign of an account that sends spammy emails, and it can have an adverse effect on your deliverability rate.

 Deliverability is an ongoing battle that requires constant attention and maintenance.
 Whatever you do, don’t fall into the trap of building a huge subscriber list without doing any maintenance.
 It always hurts to remove a hard-won subscriber from a list, but sending emails to accounts that aren’t interested won’t get you any sales.
 In fact, that can have a very negative impact on your ability to get your emails in front of the subscribers who will.